dreidenbaugh/arduino-temperature-logger/README.md

 The main screen shows the menu title and the sampling period in seconds.

 Moving to the right of the main screen shows the values stored in the history array.
-"No Data" is shown for samples that have not yet been recorded.
 Pressing and holding the left button for approximately one second will jump to the last recorded sample in the array.

 To the left of the main screen are read/write actions which can be activated by pressing and holding the left and right buttons.